-Located in the East Devon area of outstanding natural beauty, Aylesbeare Common is a map of picturesque heathland.
+Located in the East Devon Area of Outstanding Natural Beauty, Aylesbeare Common is a stretch of picturesque heathland.
 But don’t let its peaceful appearance fool you, it’s alive with wildlife.

 Heath residents include birds like Dartford Warblers and Nightjars, as well as insects like Southern Damselfly and the rare Silver-Studded Blue butterfly.

 Aylesbeare Common is part of the East Devon Pebblebed Heaths, a network of lowland heath located on the eastern edge of the East Devon AONB.
 Visit Pebblebed Heaths for more information about other heaths and commons to visit, as well as codes of access for cyclists, horse-riders and dog walkers.
 Aylesbeare is managed with kind permission from Clinton Devon Estates.